 In 2014 (age 36),

-he skied down the central couloir on the west face of Mt.
-Rishiri, from Candle Rock to Afutoromanaizawa.
+I skied down the central couloir of the west face of Mt.
+Rishiri, from Rosoku-iwa (Candle Rock) to Aftoromanai-zawa.

-He is certified as an international mountain guide by the International Mountain Guides Association (IFMGA).
+I was certified as an International Mountain Guide by the International Federation of Mountain Guides (IFMGA).

-Climbed Denali's Cassin Ridge and skied down the southwest face.
-Partnered with Takao Araiba and Kyoichi Kano, he climbed the difficult Cassin Ridge variation route and skied down the southwest face.
-His "A Northbound Adventure: The Great Denali Descent" was aired on NHK Special.
+he climbed the Cassin Ridge on Denali and skied down the southwest face.
+Partnered with Takao Araiwa and Kyoichi Kano, he climbed the difficult variation route of Cassin Ridge and skied down the southwest face.
+The program, "Adventures in the Far North: The Great Denali Descent," was broadcast on NHK Special.

 ──Looking at your mountain-related activities, you climbed Island Peak (※9) in Nepal as early as your high school days.
 Was this your first overseas mountain climbing experience?